 - 1. Officially registered organization (non-governmental, public, charitable, non-profit), at least 2 years; - 2.
-Experience in the management of grant programmes / provision of credit loans (at least two programmes with total number of recipients over 20); - 3.
-Experience in the management of participatory budget mechanism setting up in local communities (at least one project) - 4.
-Experience in project implementation or execution of contracts for provision of professional services in the area of grant programmes management with a total budget of projects / contracts from USD 40,000.00;
+Experience in the management of grant programmes / provision of credit loans (at least two programmes with total number of recipients over 40); - 3.
+Experience in project implementation or execution of contracts for provision of professional services in the area of grant programmes management with a total budget of projects / contracts from USD 80,000.00;